birddevelper/Clustering/README.md

 # Clustering
 Machine Learning K-mean clustering algorithm

-This app is a graphical K-mean clusttering algorithm.
+Graphical K-mean clusttering algorithm.
 It visualizes the clustering process step by step.

 ### features
 * You can make the visualization fast or slow.